jakobhviid/BigDataCourseExercises/lectures/02/exercises.md

 ## Attach Visual Studio Code to an interactive container in Kubernetes

 For progressing in today's exercises we recommend you to look into attaching Visual Studio Code to an interactive container in Kubernetes.
-This will shorten the development time of services that depend on services inside Kubernetes.
+This will shorten the development time of services that depend on resources inside Kubernetes.
 Furthermore, a simpler access to the HDFS deployment in Kubernetes.
 Please read about the concept [here](https://code.visualstudio.com/docs/devcontainers/containers) to get a complete overview.

-You can get further examples in this repository here `./servies/interactive` and read further here [Interactive containers](../../services/interactive/README.md).
+You can navigate to the `services/interactive` folder in the repository and read the [README.md](../../services/interactive/README.md) file to get a better understanding of how to attach Visual Studio Code to an interactive container in Kubernetes in this course.

 ## Exercises